-Reviews the evaluation panel's recommendation and provides a recommendation to Cabinet, through the Lead Agency Minister, that the WA Government: MI D Stooring invites the proponent to submit a Stage 2 proposal and confirms the appropriate procurement process; or MLP Steering Committee redirects the proponent or proposal to an alternative government process if appropriate; or declines the proposal.
-Provides draft Cabinet submission for ministerial consideration.
-Acts to inform the proponent of Cabinet's decision.
-MLP Secretariat Where Cabinet declines the proposal, provides a debriefing session to the proponent to discuss the process and outcome, where appropriate.
-Lead Agency Minister Considers draft Cabinet submission and makes a recommendation to Cabinet.
-Cabinet Decision or deferral including any additional requirements.
+1 • Reviews the evaluation panel's recommendation and provides a recommendation to Cabinet, through the Lead Agency Minister, that the WA Government: MI D Steering invites the proponent to submit a Stage 2 proposal and confirms the appropriate procurement process; or MLP Steering Committee redirects the proponent or proposal to an alternative government process if appropriate; or declines the proposal. • Provides draft Cabinet submission for ministerial consideration. • Acts to inform the proponent of Cabinet's decision.
+MLP Secretariat • Where Cabinet declines the proposal, provides a debriefing session to the proponent to discuss the process and outcome, where appropriate.
+Lead Agency Minister • Considers draft Cabinet submission and makes a recommendation to Cabinet.
+Cabinet • Decision or deferral including any additional requirements.

-3.7.2.
-Stage 2: Business Case and Detailed Terms evaluation
+3.7.2 MLP Stage 2: Business Case and Final Offer Evaluation

-3.7.2.1.
-Market Testing Process
+3.7.2.1 Market Testing Process

-(only used where First Mover Advantage pathway is required as per section 3.4.3.
-Otherwise refer to 3.7.2.2 Business Case and Detailed Terms.)
+(Only used where First Mover Advantage pathway is required as per section 3.4.3.
+Otherwise refer to 3.7.2.2 Business Case and Final Offer.)